blahner/BOLDMomentsDataset/README.md

 The dataset is deposited in this [OpenNeuro repository](todo).

 BMD contains fMRI brain responses to 1,102 3 second videos for 10 subjects.
-Each 'in-the-wild' video includes at least 5x human-annotated object, scene, action, and text description labels, and 1x spoken transcription, memorability score, and memorability decay rate.
+Each naturalistic video includes at least 5x human-annotated object, scene, action, and text description labels, and 1x spoken transcription, memorability score, and memorability decay rate.
 The 1000-video training set was repeated to each subject 3x and the 102-video testing set was repeated to each subject